Luka-pp/Milestone-Project-3/README.md

 ## Who is this application for?

 This web application is designed for all the motorcycle enthusiasts.
-It showcases the
+It showcases the *front* and *back* end development and their usage for the web development.

 ## What does it do?